spyros-zikos/web3certifier/README.md

 4. To verify the reward contract do: `make deploy-reward-{network}`.
 Look at Makefile!

 ### To redeploy the subgraph:
 Delete the `packages/the-graph` directory and go to <a href="https://thegraph.com/studio/">https://thegraph.com/studio/</a>.
 There you can follow the instructions to create a new subgraph.
-Use the implementation contract and then change the 'address' and the 'startblock' at the subgraph.yaml file.
+Use the implementation contract and then change the 'address' and the 'startblock' at the subgraph.yaml file to the proxy contract address and startblock.
 Then execute 'graph deploy certifier-celo'.

 NOTES